 In the references, you should include the paper of Bin-Xiang Qi et al., Chinese Physics C 40, 056102 (2016).
 This work is quite similar to yours.
 Please explain the difference between previous paper and your paper to us (editors and reviewers).

-A: The two papers have some similarities in coding ideas and verification tests, so I will include that paper.
-But the research direction of this method is very different from that in the paper Bin-Xiang Qi et al., Chinese Physics C 40, 056102 (2016).
-I will elaborate on these differences.
+A: The two papers have some similarities in coding ideas and verification tests, so I will include that paper. that in the paper Bin-Xiang Qi et al., Chinese Physics C 40, 056102 (2016)..
 The most important difference is that these two methods have different bases of assumptions.
 Mine is based on the assumption that the event hit only one anode strip.
 If the event hit more than one strip, the decoding will be wrong.
 While at the same time, the other method is based on the assumption that one event hit more than one strip.
 Only in this case can the event be decoded correctly.
 Another difference is that the anode plates have different structures.
 As is shown in Fig. 11, the other method's anode strip is connected to amplifiers directly, but in my method, the induced strips instead of anode strip are connected to amplifier, which means the induced charge is sent to amplifier, not the charge from detectors.
 What's more, the encoding and decoding of the two methods are different.
 In my method, n electronic channels can handle up to A2 n strips, but his method handles up to C2 n strips.

 Fig.11.
 Schematic of structure of direct encoding method